rubinius/rubinius-website-archive/doc/fr/contributing.markdown

   * Revive or close old tickets.
   * Build minimal test cases that reproduce the bugs.
-Then see if there are already RubySpecs for the issue.
+Then see if there are already specs for the issue.
 If not, consider writing some.